 In our setting of Hawkins, Indiana, 1983, everyone has their monsters—both figuratively and literally.
 Take the evil Demogorgon monster for example, who has stolen Will Byers and left behind his devastated family and friends.
 They must all slay their monsters of grief and some even battle supposed insanity when they start seeing and hearing paranormal signs of Will and the Demogorgon .
 Meanwhile, Nancy Wheeler battles her monster of societal pressure to maintain her good girl, straight-A student image while she falls for dreamy, bad boy Steve Harrington; it just seems like she can never have both.
-However with more sightings of the Demogorgon and the arrival of Eleven (a girl with supernatural powers that sense Will in a different reality) everyone must drop their inner demons to help.
+However with more sightings of the Demogorgon and the arrival of Eleven (a girl with supernatural powers that sense Will in a different reality) everyone must drop their inner demons to help fight the real ones.
 Stranger Things is the story of Mike, Dustin, Lucas, Joyce, Chief Hoppers, Nancy and Jonathan pitching together to kill the Demogorgon and bring Will home from this alternate reality called the “Upside Down”.

 While I usually steer clear of thrillers and scarier stuff like this, I actually enjoyed this show.
 I feel like some scenes were easier to face because the main actors are so young so nothing could possibly be too scary…which was great news for me!
 However, do not let their young age deceive you on their skills; they produce such remarkably realistic acting skills.
 As a matter in fact, all of the actors on this show execute exceptionally—notably Joyce (Winona Ryder) and Jonathan Byers (Charlie Heaton.)
 The producers did well to develop the 80’s setting with costuming, hairstyles, cultural habits and the retro-looking cars and cameras.
 Perhaps my favourite part of this entire show is the title screen and music.
 As a repetitive tune gradually intensifies, flashes of the letters from the words “Stranger Things” momentarily flash on screen and slide together until they form the entire show title.
 The title screen itself is like a puzzle or a mystery coming together— just like the show is solving the mystery of Will’s disappearance.
 The music keeps looping the same notes over and over because, often times, the characters are walking around in circles looking for the Demogorgon or Will and he’s right there!
 He’s just in the “Upside Down” reality version of their world.
 Plus I am always captivated by the intensifying of the music.
 What a well thought out tittle sequence!